-Elective modules from other specialisation 1-2
+Elective modules from other specialization 1-2

-1 Module name 42917 Clean combustion technology 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester. ; 3 Lecturers -
+1 Module name 42917 Clean combustion technology 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -

 4 Module coordinator Prof. DrIng.
 Stefan Will 5 Contents Introduction to combustion technology: fundamentals, laminar flames, turbulent flames, combustion modeling, pollutant formation, application.
 Introduction to numerical simulation of flows with combustion.
-6 Learning objectives and skills gain in-depth technical and methodological knowledge in combustion technology, combustion modeling, pollutant formation and engineering applications are able to characterize different flame types and evaluate technical applications with respect to efficiency and pollutants can describe global reaction equations as well as simple flames with thermodynamic conservation equations are familiar with the interdisciplinary approach at the interface of fluid mechanics, thermodynamics and reactive flows have an understanding of methods of experimental and numerical combustion analysis are capable of entering university as well as industrial research and development in current topics of energy engineering are familiar with the development in the field of applicative and engineered combustion systems 7 Prerequisites Basic knowledge of thermodynamics and fluid mechanics is recommended.
+6 Learning objectives and skills Students will gain in-depth technical and methodological knowledge in combustion technology, combustion modeling, pollutant formation and engineering applications are able to characterize different flame types and evaluate technical applications with respect to efficiency and pollutants can describe global reaction equations as well as simple flames with thermodynamic conservation equations are familiar with the interdisciplinary approach at the interface of fluid mechanics, thermodynamics and reactive flows have an understanding of methods of experimental and numerical combustion analysis are capable of entering university as well as industrial research and development in current topics of energy engineering are familiar with the development in the field of applicative and engineered combustion systems 7 Prerequisites Basic knowledge of thermodynamics and fluid mechanics is recommended.
 Also suitable for students in other disciplines (chemistry, physics, mathematics, mechanical engineering, mechatronics, computational engineering).
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Variable 11 Grading procedure Variable (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Warnatz, J., Maas, U., Dibble, R. "Verbrennung", 3.
-Auflage, Springer-Verlag, 2001
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Variable 11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language english

-Warnatz, J., Maas, U., Dibble, R. "Combustion", 4th Edition, Springer-Verlag, 2006 Joos, F. "Technische Verbrennung", Springer-Verlag, 2006
+16 Bibliography Warnatz, J., Maas, U., Dibble, R. "Verbrennung", 3.
+Auflage, Springer-Verlag, 2001 Warnatz, J., Maas, U., Dibble, R. "Combustion", 4th Edition, Springer-Verlag, 2006 Joos, F. "Technische Verbrennung", Springer-Verlag, 2006 ----------------- --